bukovyn/CentOS-7-Server/README.md

 lo      loopback  unmanaged  --
 ```

-Great, the system recognizes your ethernet cable.
+Great, the system recognizes your ...

 <a name="sshd"></a>
 ### SSH Daemon